 Everything You Need To Know About Wonder Week 19.
-What is wonder week 19, or leap 4.
+What is wonder weeks leap 4.
 How to help baby through wonder week 19.
-What baby learns during wonder week 19 and what to expect.
+What baby learns during wonder weeks.

 It did not take long after starting this blog for me to quickly realize a common time period babies were having troubles with sleep.
 I got an overwhelming number of questions from worried parents about their baby’s sleep all of a sudden regressing right around four months old.
 In fact, the first time I wrote a post on it was two months after starting this blog.